fibo/fibo.github.io/_posts/2021-04-01-neovim-setup.md

 ## Configuration

 <div class="paper info">
   This section is highly <b>opinionated</b>.
-Pleae consider the configurations below as a starting point.
+Please consider the configurations below as a starting point.
 To me they are <em>essentials to a joyful developer experience.</em>
 </div>

 Install *vim-plug* for *Neovim* first, [instructions here](https://github.com/junegunn/vim-plug#neovim).